Moqi/sGUI/README.md

 * Text Align:
 * Content Offset:
 * Margin:
-* Is Password: mark to set the textfield to act like password
+* Is Password: mark to set the textfield to act like password. (thanks to @diegocbarboza)

 ## GuiToggle